DevTrainings/GitTraining/18-RemoteRepository/README.md

 simply use:

 ```
-> git checkout AddJoke
+> git checkout AddEasterEgg
-Branch AddJoke set up to track remote branch AddJoke from origin.
+Branch AddEasterEgg set up to track remote branch AddEasterEgg from origin.
-Switched to a new branch 'Joke'
+Switched to a new branch 'AddEasterEgg'
 ```

 Or alternatively you can specify remote name too (```origin``` in this case):

 ```
-> git checkout -t origin/AddJoke
+> git checkout -t origin/AddEasterEgg
-Branch AddJoke set up to track remote branch AddJoke from origin.
+Branch AddEasterEgg set up to track remote branch AddEasterEgg from origin.
-Switched to a new branch 'AddJoke'
+Switched to a new branch 'AddEasterEgg'
 ```

 ### Retrieving changes from a remote branch

 * Now switch back to `GitTrainingPlayground` clone.
-* Do a change there in `AddJoke` branch.
+* Do a change there in `AddEasterEgg` branch.
 * Push the branch content to upstream.
 * Switch to `GitTrainingPlayground2` clone again.